APTA Learning Center

 Option 3: Understanding Pain in Older Adults and Patient’s with Lower Limb Loss

-Open to view video.
+Begin self-paced component package.
+Coming Soon in 2025.
 This course addresses pain management challenges for older adults and those with lower limb loss.
 Participants will explore assessment methods and create personalized care strategies that consider individual contexts.

 Option 3: Assessment